stormlightlabs/volt/docs/usage/state.md

 - Logging or analytics
 - Coordinating multiple signals

-For asynchronous operations, use `asyncEffect()` which handles cleanup of pending operations when dependencies change or the effect is disposed.
+For asynchronous operations, use `asyncEffect()` (see [asyncEffect](./usage/async-effect)) which handles cleanup of pending operations when dependencies change or the effect is disposed.

 ## Declarative State